The question when working out is how to reduce the back pain that causes problems.

-There are easy exercises that you can do between your sets in order to unlock your hips and decompress your spine.
+You can do easy exercises between your sets to unlock your hips and decompress your spine.
 The easiest way to unlock those hips is to do a Progressive Body Weight Squat.

 When the hips are tight, your hip flexors pull your pelvis forward.
 This creates a larger arch in your lower back and takes your spine out of alignment.
 This increases your risk of back pain, back injury, and back re-injury.
 Compression in the spine also creates back pain and tension.
 Our spines are not designed to be under the kind of pressure that we put them under when we sit for hours on end.
 During your next workout, if you notice back pain or tension, try incorporating these exercises between sets to unlock your hip flexors, decompress your spine and decrease your back pain.

-Go through a bodyweight squat, starting at one depth and then going a little bit deeper, and then going even a little bit deeper.
+Go through a bodyweight squat, starting at one depth, then going a little bit deeper, and then going even a little deeper.
 Have your arms out front to counterbalance.
-Really focus on keeping your curve in the spine the same throughout the movement.
-Work on bringing the hips as far down as you can to really loosen up those hips.
+Focus on keeping your curve in the spine the same throughout the movement.
+Work on bringing the hips as far down as you can to loosen up those hips.

 We also need to look at decompressing the spine.
-Throughout the day, from sitting, driving, and office work, pressure increases in that spine.
+Pressure increases in that spine throughout the day from sitting, driving, and office work.
 Sitting places 40% more pressure on the lower back than standing.
 This pressure increases during exercise, especially if you work with weights.

 I call this exercise Raising The Roof.
 With your palms up, reach up and back.
-Really think about pulling your spine up, creating space between the vertebrae.
+Think about pulling your spine up, creating space between the vertebrae.

 Go as far as you can.
+Try to progress, reaching and arching back a little further with each repetition.
 The key thing to remember is that we are trying to get movement in the mid-back and low back.
-Try to be progressive in nature, reaching and arching back a little bit further each repetition.

-Just do the range of motion that you are able to do.
-Go to where you feel light resistance, hold for a second or two, return back.
+Just do the range of motion that you can do.
+Go where you feel light resistance, hold for a second or two, and return.

-Those are two easy quick things that you can do in order to ease back pain when you are exercising.
+Those are two easy, quick things you can do to ease back pain when you are exercising.
 Unlock those hips and then decompress the spine.